sjappig/mldn-capstone/report/capstone_report.md

 ![Top-level label distribution of training dataset](class_dist.png)

-We have 21788 samples in the training dataset and X in the testing dataset (these numbers do not match the ones given in [1], since some of the videos are not available anymore).
+We have 21788 samples in the training dataset and 19979 in the testing dataset (these numbers do not match the ones given in [1], since some of the videos are not available anymore).

 In Figure 2. is an example of 10 second audio sample with top-level labels "Music" and "Human sounds".